sgdavidw/f5snops-aws-ansible-terraform/docs/README.rst

 ...output should read "/root/marfil-f5-terraform"

 4. Invoke terraform.
-If the IP address of the Big-IQ License Manager has been provided for you at the beginning of the lab, enter it when prompted for "Management IP address of the BigIQ License Manager".
-Otherwise, we will use utility licenseing and so enter "null".
+Enter "null" when prompted for the IP address of the Big-IQ License Manager has been provided for you at the beginning of the lab.
+We will use utility licenseing.

 .. code-block:: bash